Conreality/conreality-wiki/Scout-Car.md

 * 1× Generic 4GB+ microSDHC or microSDXC card (MSRP $3+)
 * 2× Generic 3.7V 18650 rechargeable Li-ion battery (MSRP $6+)

-However, you can fairly easily substitute [[another control board|Supported Hardware]] than the Raspberry Pi 3.
-If you do so, adapt the instructions that follow accordingly.
+Note that you can fairly easily substitute [[another control board|Supported Hardware]] than the Raspberry Pi 3.
+If you choose to do so, adapt the firmware installation instructions that follow accordingly.

 Specifications
 --------------